Skills: Petroleum Engineering, Reservoir Engineering

 Location: Saudi Arabia

-We are seeking an experienced Economic and Strategy Engineer to join our Unconventional Reservoir Engineering Department (URED).
+We are seeking a reservoir engineer, with unconventional reservoir experience, to join our Unconventional Reservoir Engineering Department (URED).

 URED provides high-level technical support to upstream management in all areas related to unconventional field development within the Kingdom.

-You will have at least 15 years' experience with at least 5-8 years in unconventional plays, including shale, tight sand, or channel reservoir.
-Experience working in U.S. or Canadian unconventional hydrocarbon basins is required.
+You will have 15-20 years of experience, with at least 5-10 years in unconventional plays, including shale or tight gas/condensate or channel reservoirs, with international experience in unconventional hydrocarbon basins required.

 Duties & Responsibilities: